anura-engine/anura/README.md

 The resulting caching strategy going forwards:

-* Cache on all pushes to the default branch `trunk` to refresh new objects
+* Write to cache on Sundays to ensure we always have some hot 10GB set within the 7d limit
-* Cache on Sundays to ensure we have some hot 10GB set within the 7d limit
+* Consume from cache on all builds

 ## CD